andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 }
 ```

-Note that this is a bit controversial for two reasons: Firstly it gives stricter preconditions and stricter postconditions, when we would prefer stricter postconditions and more lenient preconditions.
+Note that this is a bit controversial for two reasons.
+Firstly it gives stricter preconditions and stricter postconditions, when we would prefer stricter postconditions and more lenient preconditions.
 Secondly, argument checking code might end up being duplicated at a lot of call sites.

 Both of these problems can be fixed by creating a second function that only validates the arguments.
-Note here that in this toy example it doesn't really provide any benefits, but the benefit may become more obvious in larger examples.
+Note here, that in this toy example it doesn't really provide any benefits, but the benefit may become more obvious in larger examples.

 ```typescript
 function printNumberChecked(argument: number | null): string | null {